-This Triple Chocolate Layer Cake has layers of soft gf chocolate cake and creamy chocolate fudge frosting.
-It's then topped with chocolate ganache, frosting and sprinkles.
-If that wasn't enough, not only is this dream cake is gluten free, but it's nut free, eggless and easily vegan!
+This Triple Chocolate Layer Cake has alternating layers of soft gluten free chocolate cake and creamy chocolate fudge frosting.
+It's then topped with chocolate ganache, more frosting and sprinkles.
+If that wasn't enough, this dreamy cake is also nut free, eggless and easily vegan!
 It’s a must try for all the chocolate lovers out there!

-This Triple Chocolate Layer Cake recipe is so easy to follow!
-The cake batter whips up in one bowl with a whisk!
+This Triple Chocolate Cake recipe is so easy to follow!
+The rich cake batter whips up in one bowl with a whisk!
 No mixer needed.
-It's soft and moist while still being decadent and delectable.
+It's soft and moist while still being decadent and luscious.

-Love triple chocolate recipes?
-Try my Triple Chocolate Cinnamon Rolls, Triple Chocolate Cheesecake and Triple Chocolate Donuts.
+For more triple chocolate recipes, try my Brooklyn Blackout Cake, Triple Chocolate Cinnamon Rolls, Triple Chocolate Cheesecake and Triple Chocolate Donuts.

 - Soft & Fluffy- The cake is super soft, decadent and delicious.